similato87/CV/README.md

 I am a software developer with 1 year of experience.
 My areas of expertise include data science and backend development.

 ## Technique
-The site is continuously delivered by AWS Amplify and continuously integrated by GitHub Action, with domain registration and certificate management implemented by AWS Route53.
+The site is continuously delivered by AWS Amplify and continuously integrated by GitHub Actions, with domain registration and certificate management implemented by AWS Route53.
 - My AWS Certification: [AWS Certified Cloud Practitioner](https://www.credly.com/badges/4895925b-ed7d-4bef-a304-6eb8fc7fbfdc/linked_in_profile)

 ## Contact Me